 Full-frame DSLRs aren't just for pros though, as lower-cost versions are out there if you want great image quality on a tighter budget.
-But it's worth remembering that you'll still need full-frame-compatible lenses, and these rarely come cheap.
+Many serious amateurs and enthusiasts have made the swap to full-frame photography and camera makers are paying more and more attention to this market.

 1. Canon EOS 5DS